DashellF/CTF-Writups/LITCTF 2025/jailpy3/jailpy3.md

 print('LITCTF{h0w_c0nvolu7ed_c4n_i7_g'+__builtins__['__import__']('types').FunctionType(__builtins__['__import__']('marshal').loads(__builtins__['bytes'].fromhex('630000000000000000000000000300000000000000f3300000009700640064016c005a00020065006a020000000000000000000000000000000000006402ab01000000000000010079012903e9000000004ee9010000002902da026f73da055f65786974a900f300000000fa033c783efa083c6d6f64756c653e7208000000010000007314000000f003010101db0009883888328f38893890418d3b7206000000')), {'os': __builtins__['__import__']('os')})()+'37_f0r_0n3_s1mpl3_w0rk4round??}')
 ```

-Leaving us with the flag:
+If we skip the middle statement, we can read the full flag:
 `LITCTF{h0w_c0nvolu7ed_c4n_i7_g37_f0r_0n3_s1mpl3_w0rk4round??}`

-If we continue to simplify this code, we can also see what was crashing the code.
+If we continue to simplify this code, we can see what was crashing the code.
 The code that divides the flag simplifies down to the line `os._exit(2)` which simply exits the code prematurely.